 Worldwide Tax Disclosure Facility

-From September 2018 over 100 countries will start to exchange information with HMRC under the Common Reporting Standard and at this point HMRC will have visibility of all overseas income streams of UK taxpayers and for anyone who has not come forward already and corrected any errors in filing, there will be harsher penalties imposed.
+From September 2018, over 100 countries began to exchange information with HMRC under the Common Reporting Standard and provide HMRC with visibility of all overseas income streams of UK taxpayers.

 The new common standard affects any UK taxpayer who has offshore income (including income tax, capital gains or inheritance tax) which has not been reported to HMRC in a prior year and would be considered taxable income.
 Information regarding this income will now, in most cases, be available to HMRC.

 The initial Requirement to Correct period under the Worldwide Tax Disclosure Facility ended in September 2018.
 Any disclosure submitted after 30 September 2018 is now outside of this window and subject to tougher Failure To Correct (FTC) penalties.
 These have a minimum penalty of 100% and a maximum penalty of 200% of underpaid tax.
 If you have overseas income that has not been reported to HMRC, it is strongly advised that you make an unprompted disclosure, as HMRC will offer lower penalties and more favourable terms than if an assessment is issued.